Shreyash-Beyond-Journeys-End/HealPoint/README.md

 npm run dev
 ```

-The application will be available at:
+The local application will be available at:
 - **Frontend**: http://localhost:3000
 - **Backend API**: http://localhost:4451

+---

 ## 📁 Project Structure